-$\mathcal{A}{i}$
+$\mathbf{\hat{z}}$

+The law does not forbid a delinquent owner from relocating his claim after the expiration of the "assessment year."
+The ground is then open to relocation, but the original owner has no superior rights as against others who might desire the claim.
+He cannot remain in possession and exclude all others if the work is unperformed.
+However, if he resumes his work prior to an intervening right and continues diligently until the work is fully done, the law will protect him as against a new locator.
+Miners usually frown upon the practice of relocating to avoid doing annual work, and such practice often leads to trouble and litigation far more costly than the work expenditure.
 As a practical matter, it is to the advantage of the owner of a mining claim who has not performed the assessment work as required by law, to perform such work rather than relocate the claim.
 If a relocation is made, the old shaft or cut which may previously have been made on the original claim cannot be adopted.
 A relocation of the ground whether by the former locator or a stranger makes it necessary that all the acts required by the statutes for the location of a mining claim be performed.
-This includes the digging of a shaft or an open cut or the sinking of the old shaft or extension of the old open cut.
 Under present conditions the cost of the work will usually exceed the \$100 expenditure requirement for assessment work.